Classification of Quiver Hopf Algebras and Pointed Hopf Algebras of Type One: Classification of pointed Hopf algebras of type one

-A graded Hopf algebra $A = \oplus _{n=0} ^\infty A_{(n)}$ is called to be of Nichols type, if diagram of $A$ is a Nichols algebra over $A_{(0)}$ (the definition of diagram was in \cite {AS98b} and \cite [Subsection 3.1] {ZZC04}).
+A graded Hopf algebra $A = \oplus _{n=0} ^\infty A_{(n)}$ is said to be of Nichols type, if the diagram of $A$ is a Nichols algebra over $A_{(0)}$ (the definition of diagram was given in \cite {AS98b} and Subsection 3.1 of \cite{ZZC04}).
 Furthermore, if the coradical of $A$ is a group algebra, then $A$ is called a pointed Hopf algebra of Nichols type.

 For an ${\rm RSR}(G, r, \overrightarrow \rho, u)$ and a $kG$-Hopf bimodule $(kQ_1^c, G, r, \overrightarrow {\rho}, u)$ with the module operations $\alpha^-$ and $\alpha^+$, define a new left $kG$-action on $kQ_1$ by